boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    S-NSSAI, which makes an IP to Slice mapping table unnecessary.

    The S-NSSAI/IPv6 mapping is a local IPv6 address allocation method to NFs not disclosed to on-path nodes.
 IP forwarding is not altered by this method and is still achieved following BCP 198 {{!RFC7608}}.

-   Different IPv6 address allocation schemes following this approach may be used, with one example allocation shown in {{figure-11}}.

-   > Note that this addressing scheme is local to an ingress or egress NF; intermediary TN nodes are not required to associate any additional semantic with IPv6 address.
+Concretely, intermediary TN nodes are not required to associate any additional semantic with IPv6 address.

-   Operators using such mapping methods should be aware of the implications of any change of S-NSSAI on the IPv6 addressing plans.
+   However, operators using such mapping methods should be aware of the implications of any change of S-NSSAI on the IPv6 addressing plans.
 For example, modifications of the S-NSSAIs in-use will require updating the IP addresses used by NFs involved in the associated slices.

+### An Example of Local IPv6 Addressing Plan for Network Functions

+   Different IPv6 address allocation schemes following the above approach may be used, with one example allocation shown in {{figure-11}}.

 ~~~
              NF specific          reserved